MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems.commanding/MCDRemoteSystemConnectionInfo.md

 ### tryCreateFromAppServiceConnection
 `+ (nullable instancetype)tryCreateFromAppServiceConnection:(nonnull MCDAppServiceConnection*)appServiceConnection;`

 Creates an instance of this class from the given app service connection.

 #### Parameters
+* `appServiceConnection`

-* `appServiceConnection` An **MCDAppServiceConnection** instance.
+An **MCDAppServiceConnection** instance.

 #### Returns
-An instance of this class corresponding to the app service connection.
+Returns an instance of this class corresponding to the app service connection.